-Janssen grinned that grin again.
+Johanssen grinned that grin again.
 Miles wondered if one day he could get to like it.
 ‘You trust us.
-Very good, Mr. Forrester.
-Very good indeed.
-You’ll not starve.
-You can slowly improve your farm, nothing ostentatious as we don’t wish for the attention, just as you don’t – it’s your soon-to be wife who worries us a little.’
+Very good, Mr. Forrester, very good indeed.
+You’ll not starve, I can tell you that, you can slowly improve your farm, nothing ostentatious as we don’t wish for the attention, just as you don’t – it’s your soon-to-be wife who worries us a little.’

 ‘Knew it would.
-She knows the score and agrees.
-There’ll be no issues from that direction.
+She knows the score now, I had a word, and she agrees – there’ll be no issues from that direction.
 I think you could do with a straight man with a business to deal with any visitors and I think you’re going to have some visitors soon.’

 ‘And you’ll deal with them, yes?’